 Various countries regulate the import and export of certain encryption and other technology, including import and export licensing requirements.
 Some countries have enacted laws that could limit our ability to distribute our CaaS platform or could limit our customers' ability to implement our CaaS platform in those countries.
 Changes in our CaaS platform or future changes in export and import regulations may create delays in the introduction of our CaaS platform in international markets, prevent our customers with international operations from launching our CaaS platform globally or, in some cases, prevent the export or import of our CaaS platform to certain countries, governments, or persons altogether.
 Various governmental agencies have proposed additional regulation of encryption technology, including the escrow and government recovery of private encryption keys.
-Any change in export or import regulations, economic sanctions, or related legislation, or change in the countries, governments, persons, or technologies targeted by such regulations, could limit our ability to export or sell our CaaS platform to existing or potential customers with international operations.
-Any decreased use of our CaaS platform or limitation on our ability to export or sell our CaaS platform would adversely affect our business, operating results, and prospects.
+Any change in export or import regulations, or related legislation, or change in the countries, governments, persons, or technologies targeted by such regulations, could limit to export or sell our CaaS platform to existing or potential customers with international operations.
+Any decreased use of our CaaS platform to existing or potential customers with international operations.
+Any decreased use of our CaaS platform to existing or potential customers with international operations.
+Any decreased use of our CaaS platform to relimitation on our ability to export or sell our CaaS platform would adversely affect our business, operating results, and prospects.